Karma-Finance/karma-scores/README.md

 For doing so, we will need to create a new configuration file, that will both contain information about the treasury and the bond.

-These configuration files are located in `./scripts/scenario/setup/`.
+These configuration files are located in [`./scripts/scenario/setup/`](./scripts/scenario/setup/).

 They will be named like that : `${bondId}.py`.
 A `bondId` is an arbitrary number that will represents the bond being deployed.
 This number must be unique for all bonds accross all networks.
+You can find an example of a config file [here](scripts/scenario/configs/1.py).

-That file contain a `config` dict variable that you can modify depending of your needs.
+That file contain a [`config`](https://github.com/Protokol7/karma-scores/blob/5ba717ea89e2061f5b7c60e48a311541287f5bfc/scripts/scenario/configs/1.py#L6) dict variable that you can modify depending of your needs.

 There are two important variables in that dict:
   - "network", that will be the network where the bond is deployed.
 It can be "custom" too.